This week’s project is not for mere mortals. It’s for techies that also happen to be

 - Global Spam Filtering – ON

+5. Changing Extension Passwords.
 From the main FreePBX GUI, choose Applications -> Extensions.
 Then click on 701 in the Extension List on the right side of your display.
 You’ll see a form that looks like this:

 For now, we only need to make a few changes.
 First, you need a very secure password for both the extension itself and your voicemail account for this extension.
 The extension secret needs to be a combination of letters and numbers.
 The Voicemail Password needs to be all numbers, preferably six or more.
-Replace the existing 1234secret and 1234 with your own (very secure) entries.
+Replace the existing password entries with your own (very secure) entries.
 You also need to lock down this extension so that it is only accessible from devices on your private LAN.
 You do that with the deny and permit entries which currently are filled with zeroes.
-Leave the deny entry the way it is which tells Incredible Pi to block everybody except those allowed in the permit entry below.
+Leave the deny entry the way it is which tells Incredible PBX to block everybody except those allowed in the permit entry below.
 For the permit, we need the first three octets of your private LAN address, e.g. if your LAN is 192.168.0.something then the permit entry will be 192.168.0.0/255.255.255.0.

 Finally, you need to plug in your actual email address in the Voicemail section so that voicemails can be delivered to you when someone leaves a message.
 You can also include a pager email address if you want a text message alert with incoming voicemails.
-If you want the voicemails to automatically be deleted from the server after they are emailed to you (a good idea considering the disk storage limitations of an SDHC card), change the Delete Voicemail option from No to Yes.
+If you want the voicemails to automatically be deleted from the server after they are emailed to you (a good idea considering the disk storage limitations of your microSD card), change the Delete Voicemail option from No to Yes.
 That’s it.
 Now save your settings by clicking the Submit button.
 Then reload the dialplan by clicking on the red prompt when it appears.

 In case you’re curious, unless you’ve chosen to automatically delete voicemails after emailing them, you can retrieve your voicemails by dialing *98701 from any extension on your phone system.
 You’ll be prompted to enter the voicemail password you set up.
 In addition to managing your voicemails, you’ll also be given the opportunity to either return the call to the number of the person that called or to transfer the voicemail to another extension’s voicemail box.
 And you can always leave a voicemail for someone by dialing their extension number preceded by an asterisk, e.g. *701 would let someone leave you a voicemail without actually calling you.

-Configuring a YATE Softphone
+Configuring a YATE Softphone for Pogoplug

 Once you are registered to extension 701, close the Account window.
 Then click on YATE’s Telephony Tab and place your first call.
 It’s that easy!